gershnik/wsdd-native/README.md

 Use the `-c` flag to also remove `_wsddn` daemon user and group.

-As is standard on OpenBSD daemon will not be enabled or started after installation.
+As is standard on OpenBSD, the daemon will not be enabled or started after installation.
-To enable it call
+To enable it, call:
 ```console
 # rcctl enable wsddn
 ```